Cell Block Legendz Does

 By choosing a plea bargain, defendants may enjoy several

-benefits, some which include:
+benefits, some of which include:

 • Lighter/reduced sentences or charges.